NEW MEXICO JUNIOR COLLEGE

 For science and non-science majors, BI 224A will transfer to most two and four year colleges for credit as a laboratory life science.
-Information concerning articulation agreements with regional colleges and universities can be obtained at the NMJC Counseling Office.
-It is important to check with institution to which you are planning to transfer to determine transferability.
+Information concerning articulation agreements with regional colleges and universities can be obtained through NMJC’s Counseling Office.
+It is important to check with the institution to which you are planning to transfer to determine transferability.
 Planning for course credit transfer is ultimately the student’s responsibility.
-All students are encouraged to keep the course syllabus as it will help determine the transferability of this course credit to another institution.
+All students are encouraged to keep the course syllabus, as it will help determine the transferability of this course credit to another institution.

 The materials listed below are required.
 I do not give permission to use textbooks and/or lab manuals published by different authors.

 TEXTBOOK: Principles of Anatomy and Physiology, 15th ed.
 (2017), Tortora & Derrickson (ISBN 978-1-1194-4797-9).

 2.LAB MANUAL: Laboratory Manual for Anatomy and Physiology, 6th ed.
 (2017), by Allen & Harper.
 (ISBN 9781119304142)

 You must purchase a new (unused) manual, whether you buy the e-option and print the pages out or buy a hardcopy.
 You will be required to write responses.